 - Always look or ask for proof of earlier sales.
 Instagram sellers usually have proofs in their highlights.

 Storing Your Photocards

 Most people in the community like looking at their photocards and usually keep their collection in a binder.
-It isn’t the most protective way to store a great amount of cards with no huge value, and I personally also have my collection in a binder.
+It is the best way to store a great amount of cards with no huge value, and I personally also have my collection in a binder.

 Protection for individual cards:

 - Sleeves: Clear plastic sleeves that photocards are put in to protect your photocards from getting scratches.
 There are so many sleeves to choose from and it really depends on your preference.
 Flimsy to thick sleeves.
 Colored back sleeves to holographic front sleeves.

 - Toploaders: A toploader is a single card sleeve made out of a thicker plastic.
 They aren’t really used by the kpop photocard community for storing photocards and are rather used for protection when selling.
 Photocards are sleeved and then put in a toploader.